egustavsson/ORFannotate/README.md

 # ORFannotate

-`ORFannotate` is a modular pipeline for predicting open reading frames (ORFs), annotating coding sequences (CDS) in GTF/GFF files, and summarizing transcript coding potential, including a simple heuristic for nonsense-mediated decay (NMD).
-For a comprehensive isoform-level quality assessment, consider using `SQANTI3` in parallel.
+`ORFannotate` is a modular pipeline that predicts open reading frames (ORFs), inserts accurate CDS features into GTF/GFF annotations and produces transcript-level summary that includes coding class, Kozak context, UTR lengths and an NMD flag.
+It is intended for rapid, reproducible analysis of both long-read and short-read transcriptomes.

 ---